-Noise emissions will be predicted at the nearest residences (on Murray Street and Victoria Road, to the east and north of the site).
+Noise emissions from vehicles on the ramps will be predicted at the nearest residences (on Murray Street and Victoria Road, to the east and north of the site).

 Predicted noise levels are presented below.

 Table 13 - Vehicle Noise Bourke Street Residences